 WilmerHale) and at Miller Cassidy Larroca and Lewin.
 Ms. Lewin began her law career in Israel where she

-Ms. Lewin served on the Board of Directors of the Jewish Community Council of Greater Washington from
+Board of Directors of the Jewish Community Relations Council (“JCRC”) of Greater Washington.
+She served

-2001-2007.
-She served on the Board of Directors of the Women’s Bar Association of the District of Columbia
+2017 and served on the Board of Directors of the Women’s Bar Association of the District of Columbia from